Jatukarnya: Unveiling an Ancient Dharmashastra Luminary Shaping Dharma and Society

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How is dharma described in relation to context?
+How does the article describe dharma in relation to society?